mitodl/mitxonline-theme/README.md

 2. Select Site themes.
 3. Select Add site theme.
 4. From the Site menu, select the site you want to apply a theme to.
 You can select default site.
-5. In the Theme dir name field, enter the `mitonline-theme` of the theme.
+5. In the Theme dir name field, enter the `mitxonline-theme` of the theme.
 6. Select Save.

 ### Compiling a Theme

 ```
 $ make lms-shell
-$ paver update_assets --themes mitonline-theme
+$ paver update_assets --themes mitxonline-theme
 ```